ErfanRasti/arch-setup/docs/12_hyprland/hyprland.md

 localectl list-x11-keymap-layouts
 ```

-Mine is persian which is refered as `ir`.
+Mine is Persian which is referred as `ir`.
 For variant:

 ```bash
 localectl list-x11-keymap-variants ir